Book Discussion of Know Your Price: Valuing Black Lives and Property in America’s Black Cities

 Books are available for purchase through Bookshop.

-This program is for Maryland Philanthropy Network members only.
+This program is for Maryland Philanthropy Network members and invited guests only.